 This course focuses on the advocacy, development and implementation of policy knowledge and practice skills in all three branches of government, producing policy professionals who will be ready to create solid change.
-This is a handson course with direct applicability to policy practice.
+This is a hands-on course with direct applicability to policy practice.
 MSW Prerequisite: S15 5040.
+Credit 3 units.